civol/HDLRuby/README.md

 __What's new__

+For HDLRuby version 3.7.0:

+* Added the possibility to run sequencers in software (WIP).
+This allows both much faster simulation and the use of the same code for both hardware and software design.

 For HDLRuby version 3.6.x:

  * Added a new element for the GUI board that allows to assign an expression to a signal on the fly while simulating.